Use whatever "noodle" you want in this recipe for Clam Spaghetti - the result will have you saying "YUM - now that's the best clam spaghetti!"

 Unami, that final "ahhhh" in your mouth.

-Clams and mussels are very close to the same thing when it comes to cleaning, storing and using them.
+Clams and mussels are very close to the same thing when it comes to cleaning, storing, and using them.
 This article on cleaning mussels I wrote relates the same to clams.
-I almost choked on my coffee the other day when I was reading an article in Food Network magazine that promoted soaking your clams in fresh water to cleanse them of grit, but not for more than a “few” hours.
+I almost choked on my coffee the other day when I was reading an article in Food Network magazine that promoted soaking your clams in freshwater to cleanse them of grit, but not for more than a "few" hours.
 NO!
-If you are going to soak them, soak them in well-salted water, for no more than a few hours.
+If you are going to soak them, soak them in well-salted water, for no more than an hour.

 Otherwise, they will be dead clams, and you don't want to cook dead clams.
 You only want to eat live clams you cooked...to death.